 Take good care of your vaporizer, and it will take good care of you.
 The best way to get nice, clean hits of your e-juice or herbs is to make sure all debris and gunk has been removed.

-And if you’re in the market for a dry herb vaporizer that performs like none other, check out the Loto Lux for the best vaping experience you’ll ever have.
+And if you’re in the market for a dab rig that performs like none other, check out the Loto Legend for the best vaping experience you’ll ever have.